-On EX and Si modelsin the U.S., and Si and SiR modelsin Canada Your car's audio system will disable itself if it is disconnected from electrical power for any reason.
+Your vehicle's audio system will disable itself if it is disconnected from electrical power for any reason.
 To make it work again, the user must enter a specific five-digit code in the Preset buttons.
 Because there are hundreds of number combinations possible from five digits, making the system work without knowing the exact code is nearly impossible.

 You should have received a card that lists your audio system's code number and serial number.
 It is best to store this card in a safe place at home.
 In addition, you should write the audio system's serial number in this Owner's Manual.
 If you should happen to lose the card, you must obtain the code number from your Honda dealer.
 To do this, you will need the system's serial number.

-If your car's battery is disconnected or goes dead, the audio system will disable itself.
-If this happens, you will see " []]dE" in the frequency display the next time you turn on the system.
+If your vehicle's battery is disconnected or goes dead, or the radio fuse is removed, the audio system will disable itself.
+If this happens. you will see " [[]dE " in the frequency display the next time you turn on the system.
 Use the Preset buttons to enter the five-digit code.
-If it is entered correctly, the radio will start playing.
+If it is entered correctly, the radio will start plaving.

-If you make a mistake entering the code, do not start over or try to correct your mistake.
+If you make a mistake entering the code. do not start over or try to correct your mistake.
 Complete the five-digit sequence, then enter the correct code.
 You have ten tries to enter the correct code.
-If you are unsuccessfu in ten attempts, you must then leave the system on for one hour before trying again.
+If you are unsuccessful in ten attempts, you must then leave the system on for one hour before trying again.

 You will have to store your favorite stations in the Preset buttons after the system begins working.
-Your original settings were lost when power was disconnected
+Your original settings were lost when power was disconnected.